 If you are working for a think tank or civil society group that would like to take part in training programs and grant competitions, the first step is to go through Atlas Network’s partner approval process

-If you are a philanthropist wanting to learn about the initiatives' work, please contact Antonella Marty.
+If you are a philanthropist wanting to learn about the initiatives' work, please contact Kameron Griffin or Brad Lips.
 We would be happy to provide details that will help you make an informed decision about how gifts to our initiatives in Latin America may fulfill your philanthropic goals.
-Those who become sponsors are invited to take part in our annual Día Logos retreat, which fosters camaraderie and collaboration among those with shared ambitions for building freer societies across the Americas.

 If you are a member of the academy or the media, we welcome your inquiries about how you might contribute to a better understanding of the work of our initiatives and the achievements of our independent partners.